HubBucket-Team/gdc-docs/docs/Visualization_Documentation/CaseEntityPage.md

-# Case Page
+# Case Summary Page

-The case page displays case details including the project and disease information, data files that are available for that case, and the experimental strategies employed.
+The Case Summary Page displays case details including the project and disease information, data files that are available for that case, and the experimental strategies employed.
 A button in the top-right corner of the page allows the user to add all files associated with the case to the file cart.

 [![Case Page](images/gdc-case-entity-page.png)](images/gdc-case-entity-page.png "Click to see the full image.")